wireshark/wireshark/SECURITY.md

 ## Reporting a Website Security Issue

-For [www.wireshark.org](https://www.wireshark.org/), or a site hosted on a wireshark.org subdomain, please open a confidential issue at https://gitlab.com/wireshark/wireshark-web/-/work_items.
+For [www.wireshark.org](https://www.wireshark.org/), or any site hosted on a wireshark.org subdomain, please open a confidential issue at https://gitlab.com/wireshark/wireshark-web/-/work_items.